Dear Welder Series… front wishbone Q’s

 If you specify a welded kit, the corner-to-corner welds are neat but not ground.
 The front and rear faces of the upper towers are formed.

 What appears as lines in the pictures are actually laser-cut slits in the plate.
-These slits make it easy to form the pieces using an adjustable wrench (for increased leverage).
+These slits make it easy to form the rack mounts using an adjustable wrench (for increased leverage).

 Upper control arm mounts are now supplied with the front and rear sections formed already.